fm-chen/Summer-Project-Note/README.md

-### ✅ ACL paper: tWT–WT: ADataset to Assert the Role of Target Entities for Detecting Stance of Tweets
+### ✅ ACL proceeding: tWT–WT: ADataset to Assert the Role of Target Entities for Detecting Stance of Tweets

 link: https://www.aclweb.org/anthology/2021.naacl-main.303.pdf